 Booking court time

-- Participants are encouraged to book their Ladder matches for Friday evenings as three courts are given priority booking for Ladder matches from 7 to 9 p.m.
-Courts can be booked up to 1 week in advance in person or over the phone with the Court Managers.
+- Participants are encouraged to book their Ladder matches for Friday evenings as three courts are given priority booking for Ladder matches with start times from 7 to 9 p.m.
+Courts can be booked up to 1 week (starting the morning of the Friday before) in advance over the phone with the Court Managers.
 First come, first served.

 - When booking, please indicate to the Court Manager that it is for a Ladder match.